tasfiaSeuti/myApplication/README.md

 ### Description

 The user is shown the current weather based on the location (latitude and longitude) of their device.
-We can find the data of current weather of any place of the world using the api that we used, as well as the upcoming weather prediction.
+We can find the data of current weather of any place of the world using the api that we used, as well as the upcoming weather prediction of current place or searched places.
 That deature is utilized in this application as well.

 ### Features